Chat with us, powered by LiveChat

 With therapy, multiple goals can be met.
 Individual and group therapy allow people to talk openly about their experiences, feelings, fears, and hopes for the future.
 For many, this is a first-time event and frees them up to make great strides in recovery from dual diagnosis.
 Other goals to work towards include understanding what a person’s triggers are and how to use healthy coping skills to combat them.
 They can also recognize when symptoms of mental illness are present and deal with them in an appropriate manner.

-Holistic therapy allows people to learn alternative ways to care for themselves.
+Holistic rehab allows people to learn alternative ways to care for themselves.
 Another goal involves continuing certain holistic treatment methods, such as yoga, meditation, and good nutrition, long after treatment ends.

 What Makes Our Dual Diagnosis Treatment Centers in Georgia Stand Apart?